einfallstoll/docker-phppgadmin/README.md

 Automated build of phpPgAdmin with Docker
 ===========

-This is a fork of [jacksoncage's phppgadmin ](https://github.com/jacksoncage/dockerfiles/tree/master/phppgadmin) that has been fixed by [arymkus](https://github.com/jacksoncage/dockerfiles/pulls/arymkus).
+This is a fork of [jacksoncage's phppgadmin ](https://github.com/jacksoncage/dockerfiles/tree/master/phppgadmin) that has been fixed by [arymkus](https://github.com/jacksoncage/dockerfiles/pulls/arymkus) and [einfallstoll](https://github.com/einfallstoll/docker-phppgadmin).

 ### Apache and Postgres environment variables
 Apache and Postgres will make of the following environment variables.